Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-integration.md

 ## Identity provider integration

 Sigrid on-premise integrates with your identity provider through [OpenID Connect](https://openid.net/developers/how-connect-works/).
-You can either use an identity provider that "natively" supports OpenID Connect, or you can use middleware like [Dex](https://dexidp.io) or [KeyCloak](https://www.keycloak.org) that allows your identity provider to integrate with other systems.
+You can either use an identity provider that "natively" supports OpenID Connect, or you can use middleware like [Dex](https://dexidp.io) that allows your identity provider to integrate with other systems.
+The installation of Dex is an optional feature of the Sigrid Helm chart.
+Alternatively, [KeyCloak](https://www.keycloak.org) can also be used to connect Sigrid to different identity providers, however this should be installed separately.

 Locate the `sigrid-stack.auth-api` section in your Helm Chart's `values.yaml` file.
 Update the configuration properties so that they refer to your identity provider.